AcreetionOS-Linux/TKT/README.md

 # DO NOT IGNORE!
 YOU MUST READ THIS BEFORE YOU EVEN CLONE THE REPO IN ORDER TO USE IT!
-### Most questions you can ask will be answered in this file.
+### Most questions you can ask will be answered in this file, or in the `GUIDE.md` file.

 ## TꓘT - A TKG fork